-Your credit score responds best when you keep your credit card balances low relative to the credit limit.
-This can be hard when you have a credit card with a low limit.
-But, for now, use your credit card for small purchases only and be sure to make your payments on time each month.
+Your credit score responds best when you make your payments on time and keep your credit card balances low relative to the credit limit.
+That can be hard when you have a credit card with a low limit, but for now, use your credit card for small purchases, only and be sure to make your payments on time each month.
+Your payment history makes up 35% of your credit score.
 The best credit card balance is 30% or less of your credit limit.
 To put it into perspective, that’s $100 on a credit card with a $300 credit limit.

 Getting a Credit Limit Increase

-After about six months of responsible credit card usage, you can also try applying for a credit card with another credit card issuer.
-This time, your attempt to get a bigger credit limit may be successful.
+After about six months of responsible credit card usage, you can also try applying for a credit card with another credit card issuer to see if you're approved for a higher credit limit.

-Finally, if you can afford it, you can get a secured credit card and pay a higher security deposit.
-(Your credit limit is usually equal to your security deposit.)
-While you may not want to tie up your money this way, it can benefit you since secured credit cards are reported on your credit report just like other credit cards.
+Finally, if you can afford it, applying for a secured credit card and paying a higher security deposit can allow you to get a higher credit limit, since that is typically equal to your deposit.
+While you may not want to tie up your money that way, it can benefit you since secured credit cards are reported on your credit report just like other credit cards.

 Having a credit card with a higher credit limit on your credit report will look favorable and make it more likely that you’ll be approved for a regular credit card with a high credit limit.
-As long as you keep your secured credit card in good standing, your security deposit will be refunded when you close the credit card or its converted to an unsecured account.
+Paying a higher security deposit can allow you to get a higher credit limit since your credit limit is typically equal to your deposit.

 - Keeping a credit card with a low credit limit can help you boost your credit score to qualify for higher credit limits later.